SteffenKonrad/Term_Project_Simulation/README.md

-Readme for Term_Project_Simulation
+## Readme for Term_Project_Simulation

-Introduction
+## Introduction

 This is a project to pass the computer science exam of the University of Applied Sciences "TH-Bingen", where we have to simulate some further programming tasks using Kotlin and IntelliJ IDEA, Git and GitHub, as well as Maven and Travis.
 The Project started on July 30th, 20017 and has to be finished on August 13th, 2017.
 The lecturer of the computer science module and the creator of this by now legendary term project is Nicolai Parlog.

 The Members of this project are (real name / GitHub user name):

-Steffen Konrad / SteffenKonrad
+- Steffen Konrad / SteffenKonrad
-Florian Kirch / flowsen39
+- Florian Kirch / flowsen39
-Hendrik Hoffmann / H-Hoffmann
+- Hendrik Hoffmann / H-Hoffmann

 As this is an public project on GitHub, we decide to add a license as well as a code of conduct, so that everyone knows the rules and how to behave.
 We want everyone participating in this project to treat everyone else respectful and correctly.

 The Project is divided into four parts with multiple tasks, which we have to go through and solve all the tasks.
 Below we will list the parts and a short description of each.

-Part 1: Project Infrastucture The first part of this project is all about basic infrastructure, like choosing a language for comments and conversation on GitHub and for the Readme.
+## Part 1: Project Infrastucture

+The first part of this project is all about basic infrastructure, like choosing a language for comments and conversation on GitHub and for the Readme.
 We choosed German for the conversation and the comments and English for the Readme, which is also a task of this infrastructure part.
 We also have to pick a code of conduct and a license, that we wan´t to add to our project and to the readme.
 The next tasks now includes some programming, by using Kotlin and IntelliJ to create a project that contains a simple "HelloWorld.kt" class with a main method printing "Hello, World."
 It should successfully buil a JAR (Java ARchive), so that Maven and Travis can deal with it.
 By extending "pom.xml" and a writing a small HelloWorldTest, we finish the first part of the project and can release version 1.0.

+## Part 2: Create a simple traffic simulation

+After everything is set up, we go on to the second part of the project where we have to create a traffic simulation.
+It contains several individual cars and a single road network.
+Each car announces whether it wants to drive or not and the network should recognize and tally the number of driving cars and compare it to its own capacity.
+Based on how many cars are in the road compared to this capacity, the network should decide if a car drives or is delayed due to traffic jams.
+Our task is to write a scenario function with about a dozen cars and to keep them track of wether they can drive or were delayed.
+This information shall be printed at the end of the simulation.
+To write a main programm, which uses Univocitx Parsers to parse input and to write the resulting data as CSV is the next step of this part.
+Last but not least we have to extend this README by writing a user documentation, explaining users how to use the program.
+After all this is finished, we are able to release version 2.0.

+## Part 3: Extend simulation to cover an entire day

+In this part, we have to extend the simulation by covering an entire day by simulating 24 steps in a row.
+Also, we randomize the decision for wether each individual car can drive or gets delayed by including some parameters.